 Did You Know This?
 Where Your Baby Is Looking COULD be a Sign of AutismAllison Espiritu

-It’s known that children who have been diagnosed with autism do not make eye contact, but is it possible to find these signs at an earlier age?
+One of the potential signs of autism is when a child doesn’t make eye contact.
+It’s not always a sign, but it is common.
+Is it possible to find signs like this at an even earlier age?
 It may be now.

 Researchers at Emory University have discovered an eye tracking software that shows where your baby is looking and has proven to find changes already happening that may detect autism.